 GENERAL PERMITS What are general NPDES permits, and how do they protect the environment?
 What types of activities are regulated by general permits?
 22 23 What are your opportunities for public participation when someone is seeking a general permit for an activity that could be located in your neighborhood?
 25 INDIVIDUAL PERMITS What are individual permits, and how do they protect the environment?
-25 What is the overall process ADEM follows to issue an individual environmental 25 permit?
-How can you learn if a new facility or source that will be engaged in activities that could affect the environment is proposing to locate on the property right next door to you? (or if a facility or source already located right next door to you is proposing to expand?)
-25 27 When or how are your local officials involved?
-28 What is a public notice?
-What information is included in a public notice?
-What is a public comment period?
-What types of comments are accepted during a public comment period?
-What generally happens at a public meeting?
-28 29 29 30 30 How does a public hearing differ from a public meeting?
-31 32 What opportunities do you have to participate in the issuance of Administrative Orders?
+25 What is the overall process ADEM follows to issue an individual environmental permit?
+25 How can you learn if a new facility or source that will be engaged in activities that could affect the environment is proposing to locate on the property right next door to you? (or if a facility or source already located right next door to you is proposing to expand?)
+27 When or how are your local officials involved?
+28 PUBLIC NOTICES, MEETINGS, HEARINGS, AND APPEALS What is a public notice?
+28 Where are public notices posted?
+26 29 What information is included in a public notice?
+29 What is a public comment period?
+30 What types of comments are accepted during a public comment period?
+30 What generally happens at a public meeting?
+31 How does a public hearing differ from a public meeting?
+31 32 approval?
+32 Orders?
 32 What if you do not agree with ADEM's final decision?
 How can you file an appeal?
 34 PART 5 Permits Issued by ADEM How do each of the various ADEM environmental permitting programs work?
-GENERAL INFORMATION Who needs an environmental permit?
-37 different from each other?
+GENERAL INFORMATION Miles and de an environmental accusing 27 Who needs an environmental permit?
+37 Why is it that the ADEM environmental permitting programs have to be so different from each other?
 37

 AIR PERMITS What types of air permits are there?.....
 38 Air Permits.....
 38 Title V Permits.....
 39 Synthetic Minor Operating Permits (SMOPs).....
 40 WATER PERMITS How are permits issued to wastewater dischargers, and how can you participate in the permitting process?.....
 40 How are permits issued to facilities that may discharge stormwater and/or wastewater into the waters of the state of Alabama, and how can you participate in the permitting process?.....
 40 General NPDES (National Pollutant Discharge Elimination System) Permits 41 Individual NPDES (National Pollutant Discharge Elimination System) Permits 41 State Indirect Discharge Permits 42 What is the public notice procedure when there has been an upset at a 43 wastewater treatment plant?.....
 How are permits issued to facilities that may discharge wastewaters beneath the ground, and how can you participate in the permitting process?
 (Underground Injection Control) 44 Underground Injection Control (UIC) Permits.....
-44 44 Drinking Water Permits.....
-What is ADEM's role in regulating construction in a wetland, and what 44 opportunities exist for public participation?
+44 Drinking Water Permits.....
+44 What is ADEM's role in regulating construction in a wetland, and what 45 opportunities exist for public participation?
 COASTAL PERMITS Who needs to obtain a permit before conducting activities in a coastal area?.....
-46 What are typical coastal activities (uses) that require permitting or coastal 47 consistency reviews (decisions)?.....
+47 What are typical coastal activities (uses) that require permitting or coastal 48 consistency reviews (decisions)?.....
 How does one apply for a non-regulated use permit or a coastal consistency decision before conducting activities in the coastal area?
 48 What does ADEM consider as it reviews an application?.....
 48 How are citizens involved in the permitting process?.....
-48 What is a coastal variance and why is it sometimes needed?.....
+49 What is a coastal variance and why is it sometimes needed?.....
 49